Teacher shortage looms ahead of 2022-2023 school year

-CHIICAGO (NewsNation) — In states from Florida to Mississippi to Texas, school districts across the U.S. are on the brink of staffing shortages as years of difficulties filling vacancies have been exacerbated by the stress of three school years impacted by COVID-19, economic woes and an ongoing inability to retain teachers.
+CHIICAGO (NewsNation) — In states from Florida to Mississippi to Texas, school districts across the U.S. are dealing with staffing shortages as years of difficulties filling vacancies have been exacerbated by the stress of COVID-19, as well as economic woes.

-Inflation and the economy have played a part in the shortage as well.
-A bachelor’s degree — which all 50 states require for a teacher to get certified — runs the average college student about $400 a monthly upon graduating, according to Lending Tree, an online loan marketplace.
+Inflation and the economy have played a part in the shortage, as well.
+Loans that cover the costs of geting a bachelor’s degree — which all 50 states require for a teacher to get certified — run the average college student about $400 a monthly upon graduating, according to Lending Tree, an online loan marketplace.

 Then there’s retention: Nearly 50% of teachers quit the profession within their first five years, according to the National Commission on Teaching and America’s Future — an unflattering backdrop juxtaposed against the number of states issuing fewer teaching licenses,